Mirror-touch synesthesia: Acquired cases

 A male patient, named D.N. suffered a stroke and experienced paralysis along with loss of sensation on the left side of his body.
 If stimuli were hidden from his view, he could feel no sensation.
 However, when he could visualize stimuli, he would be able to feel it.
 Even if D.N. believed that he was being touched, he would feel the stimuli.
 An experiment was conducted on him where he watched a video of his left arm being touched and was told that it was a real time video of his left arm being touched.
 Although nobody actually touched him, D.N. still experienced sensations where he saw his arm being stimulated in the video.

 It has been suggested that symptoms of mirror-touch synesthesia can occur in amputees.
 98% of amputees report phantom sensations in their amputated limb, and one of the studied treatments for phantom limb pain has involved a mirror box.
 In this treatment, the amputee places their good arm into a mirror box, allowing the image of the arm to reflect where the amputated arm normally would be.
 When touch is applied to the good arm, amputees have reported corresponding sensations in their phantom limb.
 These cases can be considered mirror-touch synesthesia because a visual stimulus was able to elicit a tactile sensation.
 Studies have looked further into determining whether amputees actually experience mirror touch synesthesia.
 Four amputees were recruited in a study and asked to observe an assistant's arm being touched at various angles.
-61 out of the 64 trials experienced mirror-touch sensations, and when the arm was wiggled, the sensations were enhanced.
+61 out of the 64 trials experienced mirror-touch sensations, and when the arm was wiggled, they enhanced the sensations.
 Finally, one amputee experienced a cold sensation when observing ice cubes touching the assistant's arm.
 Although there is evidence that mirror-touch synesthesia occurs in amputees, recent data has been inconclusive.